-Development of this site conforms to the Town policies and stormwater management plans by:
+Development of this site conforms to the Town of Oro Valley policies and stormwater management plans by:

-- 1. Incorporating detention into the Tentative Development Plan to reduce stormwater runoff to less than existing conditions to minimize the potential for flooding downstream of the site. - 2.
-Providing water harvesting into the development to maintain and preserve the natural desert landscape and riparian areas and maximize the potential for infiltration. - 3.
-Incorporate First Flush practices to minimize pollutants within stormwater, thus improving environmental impacts on floodplains and streams. - 4.
+- 1. Incorporating detention into the project design to reduce stormwater runoff to less than existing conditions to minimize potential for flooding downstream of the site. - 2.
+Providing water harvesting within the development to maintain and preserve natural desert landscape and riparian areas and maximize the potential for infiltration. - 3.
+Incorporate first flush to minimize pollutants within stormwater improving environmental impacts to floodplains and streams. - 4.
 Erosion Control to dissipate energy and restore stormwater to sheet flow to benefit downstream land use.
-Riprap fill slopes to protect from erosion and dissipate energy from stormwater runoff.